Ryan Hunter-Reay: American Le Mans Series

-For 2012 Hunter-Reay drove at the Mobil 1 12 Hours of Sebring for Level 5 Motorsports in the #95 Siemens/Alpina Watches/Ohiya Casino Resort HPD ARX-03b-Honda HR28TT 2.8 L Turbo V6 with Scott Tucker and Luis Díaz in the P2 class.
-The car started in 18th place overall and in 3rd place in its class.
-The car retired after 85 laps and finished in 58th place overall and in 4th place in class.
-Hunter-Reay then competed in the season-ending Petit Le Mans for SRT Motorsports in the #91 Street & Racing Technology SRT Viper GTS-R-SRT 8.0 L V10 with Kuno Wittmer and Dominik Farnbacher in the GT class.
-The car started in 27th place overall and in 9th place in its class.
-The car completed 369 laps to finish in 20th place overall and in 8th place in its class.
+For 2012, Hunter-Reay drove at the Mobil 1 12 Hours of Sebring for Level 5 Motorsports in the No. 95 Siemens/Alpina Watches/Ohiya Casino Resort HPD ARX-03b-Honda HR28TT 2.8 L Turbo V6 with Scott Tucker and Luis Díaz in the P2 class.
+The car started in eighteenth place overall and in third place in its class.
+The car retired after 85 laps and finished in 58th place overall and in fourth place in class.
+Hunter-Reay then competed in the season-ending Petit Le Mans for SRT Motorsports in the No. 91 Street & Racing Technology SRT Viper GTS-R-SRT 8.0 L V10 with Kuno Wittmer and Dominik Farnbacher in the GT class.
+The car started in 27th place overall and in ninth place in its class.
+The car completed 369 laps to finish in twentieth place overall and in 8th place in its class.
 Hunter-Reay was unranked in the P2 driver's standings and finished 27th in the GT drivers standings with 7 points.
-SRT Motorsports finished 8th in the GT teams standings with 12 points and Level 5 Motorsports won the P2 teams championship with 203 points.
+SRT Motorsports finished 8th in the GT teams standings with twelve points and Level 5 Motorsports won the P2 teams championship with 203 points.

-In 2013 Hunter-Reay drove for Level 5 Motorsports at the Mobil 1 12 Hours of Sebring in the #552 Siemens/Alpina Watches/Ohiya Casino Resort HPD ARX-03b-Honda HR28TT 2.8 L Turbo V6 with Scott Tucker and Simon Pagenaud.
-The car started in 8th place overall and in 2nd place in its class.
-The car completed 345 laps to finish in 7th place overall and in 2nd place in its class.
-Hunter-Reay finished 10th in the P2 drivers standings and Level 5 Motorsports won the P2 teams championship with 199 points.
+In 2013, Hunter-Reay drove for Level 5 Motorsports at the Mobil 1 12 Hours of Sebring in the No. 552 Siemens/Alpina Watches/Ohiya Casino Resort HPD ARX-03b-Honda HR28TT 2.8 L Turbo V6 with Scott Tucker and Simon Pagenaud.
+The car started in eighth place overall and in second place in its class.
+The car completed 345 laps to finish in seventh place overall and in second place in its class.
+Hunter-Reay finished tenth in the P2 drivers standings and Level 5 Motorsports won the P2 teams championship with 199 points.